 Learning and teaching vocabulary is based on meaning which in second language learning and teaching might be given via translation or synonyms, depending on the level of the learner.

 Words, words, and words!
-The process of learning vocabulary seems to be all about consciously processing the words, whether that’s through translating into our native language, or if you are more advanced, making sense of meaning by relating it to other words you know in the second language.
+The process of learning vocabulary seems to be all about consciously processing the words, whether that’s through translating into our native language, or if you are more advanced, making sense of meaning by relating it to other words you know in the second language (a definition).
 These are essentially the only two ways vocabulary in taught in traditional classrooms.

 The problem with these methods is that they they take a lot of brain power.
 They require enormous amount of cognitive processing.

 Let me give you an example.
 Here’s a definition of a word that you likely know:

 a plane figure with four equal straight sides and four right angles